tsulej/GenerateMe/README.md

 # Processing 2 version

-This is unmaintained versions of scripts for Processing 2.
+This are unmaintained versions of scripts for Processing 2.
 Processing 3 versions are in master branch.

 # generateme